• Home

 Since she relocated to Wales, her practice deepened her connection to nature and allowed the elements connected to her surroundings to shape her work.

-Through her cross-cultural experiences and backgrounds in fine art, architecture & sociology, Maki pursues her ongoing interest with travelling, movement, encountering, connecting, life’s in-between spaces and the traversing and questioning of its boundaries.
+Through her cross-cultural experiences and backgrounds in fine art, architecture & sociology, Maki pursues her ongoing interest with travelling, journey, movement, encountering, connecting, life’s in-between spaces and the traversing and questioning of its boundaries.

 She values the role of cultural / artistic activism in bringing about social awareness & positive change.